 Deadlines and Review

-Each Institution may submit its Grant application at any time; provided, however, LSAC will prioritize any Grant applications that are submitted on or before December 1 for the Grant program to be administered in the following Fiscal Year.
-LSAC’s application review cycle begins on December 1 for the following Fiscal Year and LSAC will review and approve/reject Grant proposals on a rolling basis until June 30 of the Fiscal Year or until LSAC’s Grant funds are no longer available, whichever event shall arise first.
+Each Institution may submit its Grant application at any time; LSAC will review and approve/reject Grant proposals on a rolling basis until June 30 of the Fiscal Year or until LSAC’s Grant funds are no longer available, whichever event shall arise first.

-The amount of the Grant award will vary depending on the proposed Grant project; provided, however, the maximum of any Grant issued by LSAC shall be $10,000 each Fiscal Year in which the Grant program is administered.
-The Grant will not and may not be used by any Institution to cover indirect expenses incurred by the Institution (e.g., office expenses, telephone expenses, rent, etc.)
+The amount of the Grant award will vary depending on the proposed Grant project; however, the maximum of any Grant issued by LSAC shall be $10,000 each Fiscal Year in which the Grant program is administered.
+The Grant may not be used by any Institution to cover indirect expenses incurred by the Institution (e.g., office expenses, telephone expenses, rent, etc.)

 Distribution of Grant Funds

 Grant funds will be distributed by LSAC to the Institution based on the agreed upon payment schedules for the Grant program as mutually determined by LSAC and the Institution.
 LSAC will issue the first installment of the Grant award to the Institution upon the execution of the Grant Agreement entered into by LSAC and the Institution.
 Subsequent installments of the Grant award will be distributed to the Institution upon receipt and acceptance of an interim and/or final report and issuance of an invoice by the Institution to LSAC.
 The specific terms of each Grant award will be subject to the terms and conditions set forth in the Grant Agreement entered into by LSAC and the Institution.